Get

 When your dog is ready to deliver, you will see signs like panting and nesting behavior.
 Your dog may have a drop in temperature from the normal range of 100 to 102.5 to 98 or 99 degrees or lower.
 You may also notice contractions, straining, and moaning.

 When the first puppy is ready to be delivered, you may see the water sac in the birth canal.
 The puppy should be delivered within a few minutes, no longer than 20 minutes, followed by each additional puppy.
-If it’s taking more than 20 minutes to deliver this puppy or two hours pass between puppies, contact your vet.
+If it’s taking more than 20 minutes to deliver this puppy or two hours pass between puppies, contact a vet.
 Usually, the length of labor in hours is equal to the number of puppies in the litter.
 So, if there are eight puppies, it may take eight hours to deliver.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 As the puppies are delivered, you’ll notice that each of them has a placental membrane completely covering them as they are coming out.
 The mother will usually lick this off, but if she doesn’t, you have to open it to allow the puppy to breathe.
 Time is of the essence, as the puppy can suffocate quickly or aspirate the fluid into their lungs.
 You may need to rub the puppy gently with a towel until you hear crying.

 You’re also responsible for the umbilical cords.
 Your dog may sever the cords herself, but if she doesn’t or one is bleeding, you have to do it.
 Snip the cord and tie it off with dental floss about one inch from the belly.
-Speak to your vet well in advance of your dog’s whelping about all the ways to support the mother dog and how to care for the puppies, including checking their umbilicus.
+Speak to a vet well in advance of your dog’s whelping about all the ways to support the mother dog and how to care for the puppies, including checking their umbilicus.

 If the labor is long, your dog may need to go outside to relieve herself or get a drink of water.
 Keep a close eye on her, as she may deliver while walking around.
 Keep the newborn puppies warm in their whelping box with a towel.